mozilla/glean/docs/user/reference/metrics/timing_distribution.md

 This makes them suitable for measuring timings on a number of time scales without any configuration.

-> **Note** Check out how this bucketing algorithm would behave on the [Simulator](#simulator)
+> **Note** Check out how this bucketing algorithm would behave on the [Simulator](#simulator).

 Timings always span the full length between `start` and `stopAndAccumulate`.
 If the Glean upload is disabled when calling `start`, the timer is still started.
 If the Glean upload is disabled at the time `stopAndAccumulate` is called, nothing is recorded.

-Multiple concurrent timespans in different threads may be measured at the same time.
+Multiple concurrent timings in different threads may be measured at the same time.

 Timings are always stored and sent in the payload as nanoseconds.
 However, the `time_unit` parameter controls the minimum and maximum values that will recorded: